Digestive ulcers in horses are very common. Ulcers are believed to affect about 60-90% of performance horses at some stage in their life.

 The non-glandular portion is the upper part of the stomach which functions as a mixer for stomach contents.
-It does not contain as much protective factors as the glandular part.
+This part of the stomach does not contain a lot of protective factors as the glandular part.

-It is usually (but not always) the non-glandular section of the stomach that ulcers appear.
+It is usually in the non-glandular section of the stomach that ulcers appear.

 Types of gastric ulcers:

-Horses with digestive ulcers fall into three main types of gastric ulceration.
-Glandular, Non-Glandular (also known as Squamous) and Pyloric ulcers.
+Horses with digestive ulcers falls into three main types of gastric ulceration.
+These are Glandular, Non-Glandular (also known as Squamous) and Pyloric ulcers.

 Non-Glandular or Squamous Ulcers in Horses

-Non-Glandular or squamous ulcers are lesions that appear in the upper third of the horses’s stomach.
-Ulcers in this region are caused when the mucosal lining is damaged by bacteria, parasites or over-exposure to stomach acid.
+Non-Glandular or squamous ulcers are lesions that appears in the upper third of the horses’s stomach.
+Ulcers in this region are caused when the mucosa lining is damaged by bacteria, parasites or over-exposure to stomach acid.